-The Company anticipates its revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes and Reabold projects in California.
+The Company anticipates its revenue will continue to increase as the Company participates in the drilling of more wells in the East Slopes and the Reabold Projects in California.
 Daybreak's sources of funds in the past have included the debt or equity markets and the sale of assets.
 It will be necessary for the Company to obtain additional funding from the private or public debt or equity markets in the future.
 However, the Company cannot offer any assurance that it will be successful in executing the aforementioned plans to continue as a going concern.

-Daybreak's financial statements as of May 31, 2022 do not include any adjustments that might result from the inability to implement or execute Daybreak's plans to improve our ability to continue as a going concern.
+Daybreak's financial statements as of August 31, 2022 do not include any adjustments that might result from the inability to implement or execute the Company's plans to improve its ability to continue as a going concern.

-NOTE 3 - CONCENTRATION OF CREDIT RISK:
+NOTE 3 - CONCENTRATION RISK:

-Substantially all of the Company's trade accounts receivable consists of receivables from the sale of crude oil and natural gas production from operations by the Company and receivables from the Company's working interest partners in crude oil projects in the East Slopes project where we are the Operator of the project.
+Substantially all of the Company's trade accounts receivable consists of receivables from two sources: (1) the sale of crude oil and natural gas production from operations by the Company and (2) from receivables from the Company's working interest partners in the East Slopes project where we are the Operator or from the Reabold project where we have one working interest partner.
 This concentration of customers and joint interest owners may impact the Company's overall credit risk, as these entities could be affected by similar changes in economic conditions including lower crude oil prices as well as other related factors.
 Trade accounts receivable are generally not collateralized.

-At the Company's East Slopes projects in California, there is only one buyer for the purchase of crude oil production.
-At May 31, 2022 and February 28, 2022 this single customer represented 100.0% of crude oil and natural gas sales receivable, respectively.
+At the Company's East Slopes and Reabold projects in California, there is only one buyer for the purchase of crude oil production and one buyer for our natural gas production in the Reabold project.
+The Company has no natural gas production in the East Slopes project.
+At August 31, 2022 and February 28, 2022 these customers represented 100.0% of crude oil and natural gas sales receivable.
 If these buyers are unable to resell their products or if they lose a significant sales contract, the Company may incur difficulties in selling its crude oil and natural gas production.

-Crude oil sales receivables balances of \$88,551 and \$117,727 at May 31, 2022 and February 28, 2022, were from one customer, Plains Marketing; and represent crude oil sales that occurred in May and February 2021, respectively.
+Crude oil and natural gas sales receivables balances of \$223,639 and \$117,727 at August 31, 2022 and February 28, 2022, represent crude oil and natural gas sales that occurred in August and February 2022, respectively.

-Joint interest participant receivables balances of \$80,223 and \$85,339 at May 31, 2022 and February 28, 2022, respectively, represent amounts due from working interest partners in the East Slopes project.
-There were no allowances for doubtful accounts for the Company's trade accounts receivable at May 31, 2022 and February 28, 2022, as the joint interest owners have a history of paying their obligations.
+Joint interest participant receivables balances of \$305,774 and \$85,339 at August 31, 2022 and February 28, 2022, respectively, represent amounts due from our working interest partners in both the East Slopes and Reabold projects.
+There were no allowances for doubtful accounts for the Company's trade accounts receivable at August 31, 2022 and February 28, 2022, as the joint interest owners have a history of paying their obligations.